aidenlab/juicer/README.md

 ###Building new jars

-See the Juicebox documentation at <https://github.com/theaidenlab/Juicebox> for details on building new jars of the juicebox_tools.
+See the Juicebox documentation at <https://github.com/theaidenlab/Juicebox> for details on building new jars of the juicer_tools.

 ------------
 Juicer Usage